Community is paramount. We desire to see everyone connected through a life group.

 Life Groups are smaller LifePoint communities where you will study the Bible with others and apply it to your life.
 They are a great place for spiritual growth, encouragement, and celebration of life events.
 We know there are all kinds of people so we have groups for everyone.
 We have Life Groups for men, women, couples, parents and singles.
 You name it - we got it!
 We realize LifePoint Church can be a place where it is difficult to connect with others due to the size of the church so we would like to help you meet others who call LifePoint home.
 If you’re interested in taking the next step in meeting new friends here at LifePoint, please register for the next Connection Event where you’ll have an opportunity to join one of our Life Groups.

-Childcare and Snacks provided by registering
+Snacks provided by registering

 We know it can be difficult to move from a large gathering like Sunday worship and take the step of making a commitment to a small group of people.
 And we want to help you take that step at a pace and in environment that will be safe, encouraging, and successful.